bolt/docs/source/installation.md

 Most FTP clients will allow you to do this quickly, using a 'include files' or 'apply to enclosed' option.
-It depends on the exact server configuration if you will need to use `777` or if another setting is better.
+It depends on the exact server configuration if you will need to use `777` or if an other setting is better.
 If you wish to know for sure, ask your hosting provider.

 <a href="/files/ftp-chmod.png" class="fancybox"><img src="/files/ftp-chmod.png" width="590"></a><br>

-<p class="note"><strong>Note:</strong> Don't forget to upload the .htaccess file!
+<p class="note"><strong>Note:</strong> Don't forget to upload the <code>.htaccess</code> file!
 Bolt
 won't work without it.
 If you can't find the file on your filesystem, download this <a href="http://bolt.cm/distribution/default.htaccess"> <code>default.htaccess</code></a>
 file.
-Upload it to your server, and then rename it to <code>.htaccess.</code><br/><br/>
+Upload it to your server, and then rename it to <code>.htaccess</code>.<br/><br/>
 If you're on OSX and you don't see the file, it might be that your system is set up to 'hide' hidden files.
 You can usually still find it, when browsing local files using your FTP client.</p>

 After you've done this, skip to the section [Setting up Bolt](#setting-bolt).

-### Option 3: The developer way, using git and composer.
+### Option 3: The developer way, using Git and Composer.

 If you want to install Bolt using Git and Composer, execute the following commands: